 Musical Adventures is the umbrella title for Concordia Conservatory's rich music offerings for young and elementary school aged children.
 In addition to the annual Community Holiday Musical, the Musical Adventures Concert series offers two additional delightful 45-minute Saturday-morning concerts which are programmed to educate and entertain.
 Produced and performed by Concordia Conservatory faculty.
 Listen, Learn and Laugh Out Loud, Right in the Neighborhood!

 Wolfgang Amadeus Schmutzinberry is about to start his next opus when the ensemble begins to criticize the fact that he has not included a meter or bar lines.
 He does not know what meter is or why it is important in music.
-The ensemble takes him through the concert repertoire explaining as they go.
 His own piece slowly takes shape as he learns about accents, dance forms, duple/triple time and reviews the concepts of tempo, pulse, and rhythm.

 Saturday, March 3, 2018 11:00am

 Henry wakes up in the morning with a song in his head.
 It’s cheerful enough, but after a while it starts to drive him bonkers!
 Join us for this one-act musical, performed by a Conservatory cast, as Henry's family and friends help him understand his humbug!